zephyrproject-rtos/zephyr/doc/collaboration/documentation/cross.rst

 Internal Cross References
 =========================

-An internal cross reference is a reference to a location within the |project|
+An internal cross reference is a reference to a location within the Zephyr Project's documentation.
-'s documentation.
 Use explicit markup labels and the ``:ref:`` markup to create cross references to headings, figures, and code examples as needed.
 All modules must have a label before their titles in order to be able to cross reference them, see :ref:`modular` for more information regarding